We have several books available for purchase online that have been published by Menai Heritage:

 - Thomas Telford – L.T.C.
 Rolt

 - Civil Engineering Heritage: Wales – Keith Thomas

-A number of other books, as well as bridge-related memorabilia and prints, are available for purchase at the Telford Centre.
+These books, as well as a number of other books and bridge-related memorabilia and prints, are also available for purchase at the Telford Centre.

 Bob Daimond and Warren Kovach